- My LS

-Callum was recently appointed as the student representative for 2019-2020.
+Callum was appointed as the student representative for 2019-2020.
 He is looking forward to working with the team as he continues to ensure the profession is accessible to everyone – irrespective of their background.

 Callum can be contacted via LinkedIn.

 Emma graduated from University of Kent in 2010 before completing her LPC at College of Law, Moorgate.

 Emma was a paralegal at Addleshaw Goddard LLP, DWF LLP and Gateley Plc in Leeds before securing her training contract with Gateley Plc.
 Emma qualified in September 2019 and is a corporate associate at Mills & Reeve LLP’s Leeds office.

 Alongside her role on the JLD executive committee, Emma also holds a committee role in the young professionals networking group P100 Club in Leeds.

 Emma is excited to work with the rest of the executive committee on raising issues affecting junior lawyers from all backgrounds.

 Farah studied law at Lancaster University and is a future trainee solicitor at DLA Piper.
 She is currently completing her LPC MSc at the University of Law in Manchester.